Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/Set-AzNotificationHubAuthorizationRules.md

         "Send"
     \]
 }
-When used in conjunction with the New-AzureRmNotificationHubAuthorizationRules cmdlet, the preceding JSON sample modifies an authorization rule named ContosoAuthorizationRule in order to give users Listen and Send rights to the hub.
+When used in conjunction with the New-AzNotificationHubAuthorizationRules cmdlet, the preceding JSON sample modifies an authorization rule named ContosoAuthorizationRule in order to give users Listen and Send rights to the hub.

 ## EXAMPLES

 ### Example 1: Modify an authorization rule assigned to a notification hub
 ```
-PS C:\>Set-AzureRmNotificationHubAuthorizationRules -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationGroup" -NotificationHub "ContosoExternalHub" -InputFile "C:\Configuration\AuthorizationRules.json"
+PS C:\>Set-AzNotificationHubAuthorizationRules -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationGroup" -NotificationHub "ContosoExternalHub" -InputFile "C:\Configuration\AuthorizationRules.json"
 ```

 This command modifies an authorization rule assigned to the notification hub named ContosoExternalHub.